truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * Tree analysis
 * Heap..

-Besides, one the most common notation to analyse an algoritm is O(n).
+Besides, one the most common notation to analyse an algorithm is O(n).
 * O(n) which means the algorithm will evolve in a linear way given the input data size, like standard array iteration
 * O(1) which indicates the algorithm will always take the same time, no matter the input data.
 Usually, to reach a O(1), you need to compromise with memory footprints by using a Map for instance.
 You reduce the time needed by increasing the memory footprint.
 * O(nlogn): when you sort an array, it is always O(nlogn).
 Which means the more input data you have, wider the gap will be between two execution N and N+1